 In addition to a medical practitioner’s usual physical and / or psychological assessment, screening for psychosocial risk factors that may delay or present a barrier to recovery, forms an important part of the assessment of a worker presenting with a work related injury or disease.
 Using acceptable medical terminology assists an insurer to make better decisions about a workers' compensation claim.

 For a worker to make a valid compensation claim involving time off work, the injured worker must supply a medical certificate issued by a medical practitioner to their employer.
 The certificate must follow the format of the medical certificate of capacity.

 The medical certificate of capacity is the primary tool for medical professionals to communicate with all parties involved in the recovery at work process.
 The certificate places emphasis on what the worker can do rather than what they cannot do.

 The certificate includes a clear diagnosis and treatment plan, as well as any factors that may have an impact on recovery.
-The medical certificate of capacity should not cover a period of more than 14 days and the progress certificate should not cover a period of more than 28 days.
+The medical certificate of capacity - first should not cover a period of more than 14 days and the medical certificate of capacity - progress should not cover a period of more than 28 days.